 If you have elderly cats, immunocompromised cats, or even some of the hairless breeds, you understand the importance of keeping them warm.
 These cats often need to wear sweaters to help retain body heat.

-Choose a sweater that will keep your cat a comfortable temperature and is not restricting, but not so loose that your cat will become tangled and panicked.
+Choose a sweater that will keep your cat at a comfortable temperature and is not restricting, but not so loose that your cat will become tangled and panicked.
 And, never leave your cat unattended while wearing clothes.

 Occasionally, your senior cat may need some extra help gaining traction on slippery floors.
 That’s where socks with traction can help.